 Messaging has become the preeminent way we interact with friends, acquaintances, and the businesses we patronize.
 Particularly SMS - a channel that started out as a place for quick notes among friends, has now catapulted itself into the most powerful way for brands and businesses to engage consumers.

-Rich Communication Services (RCS) has long held the promise of supercharging the value of SMS, and the hype has only been growing since Apple announced they’re officially joining Android and Samsung who already support RCS, and that RCS will be available on all iOS devices when Apple rolls out iOS 18 later this year.
+Rich Communication Services (RCS) has long held the promise of supercharging the value of SMS, and the hype has only been growing since Apple officially joined Android and Samsung (who already supported RCS) and made RCS available on all iOS devices when they rolled out iOS 18.

 At Vibes, we continue to keep a pulse on the realities of RCS as it launches, and we see a lot of very useful strategies brands will be able to augment using RCS.
 Below we will dive into RCS, and give a few examples of our favorite use cases, and why they’re a big deal for marketers.